For Seniors and Those Who Love and Care for Them: Trusted Information and Preparation

 New York Forward Book: A 51-page guide to safely re-opening New York based on metrics and participation of its informed residents.

-Rockland County COVID-19 Dashboard - See where COVID-19 cases are in the county by zip code.
+Rockland County COVID-19 Dashboard - See where COVID-19 cases are and vaccinations have been given in the county by zip code.

 Rockland COVID-19 Unpause Dashboard - This dashboard tracks Rockland County for the seven metrics used by New York State to determine reopening status as part of the NY Forward plan.